-Carrie Fisher & Debbie Reynolds Remembered at Joint Memorial
+Carrie Fisher Remembered at Star-Studded Memorial

 Brian To/FilmMagic

-A private memorial for Carrie Fisher and mother and fellow actress Debbie Reynolds was held at their family compound in Beverly Hills Thursday, a day before they are set to be laid to rest.
+A private memorial for Carrie Fisher was held at her home in Beverly Hills Thursday, a day before the funeral of her mother, Debbie Reynolds, who passed away one day after Fisher last month.

 Family members such as Carrie's daughter and Scream Queens actress Billie Lourd, 24, her dad and Carrie's ex Bryan Lourd, and Carrie's brother and Debbie's only other child Todd Fisher attended the service.

 Stars Taylor Lautner, Jamie Lee Curtis, Gwyneth Paltrow, Meg Ryan, Alex Trebek and Meryl Streep were among the 125 guests in attendance.
 Streep is considered "part of the family," a source previously told E!
 News.

 The intimate yet casual afternoon gathering was reminiscent of the parties Fisher often threw in her home.
 "Billie wanted the people her mother loved to gather in that living room one last time," a family source told People.